demystifyfp/demystifyfp/content/fsharp/series/fstweet/reorganising-code-and-refactoring.md

   xs |> List.head |> f
 ```

-The `onFailure` takes the first item from the list and uses it as the argument while calling the map function `f`.
+The `onFailure` function takes the first item from the list and uses it as the argument while calling the map function `f`.

 Now with the help of these two functions, `onSuccess` and `onFailure`, we can override the `either` function.